SonicHollow/SonicHollowForum/README.md

    or use this command:

-   `ss -lntpd | grep :8080 (Port for SpringBoot)`
+   `ss -lntpd | grep :8080`

-2. End the process with the kill command:
+2. End the process with the kill command (change the PID to yours):

    `kill PID`